-Daniel Slade is a Director and Partner of Express Solicitors Limited and has been with the company since 2003.
+Daniel Slade is a Director and Senior Partner of Express Solicitors Limited and has been with the company since 2003.
 Daniel is head of the firm’s public liability team dealing with particularly complex cases.
 These include: pharmaceutical and product liability claims, group actions, sporting accidents, all types of foreign accidents, including those on aircraft’s and cruise ships, as well as cases involving complex European aspects of law.

 Daniel deals with serious and catastrophic injury claims in high courts with a value in excess of £1m, having a particular expertise in brain injury, spinal injuries, cases involving amputation, pain syndromes and fatal accidents.

 Daniel led the litigation in the United Kingdom against GlaxoSmithKline for type 2 diabetes sufferers, contending they suffered heart attacks, strokes and heart failures, including many deaths as a result of the medications, Avandia, Avandamet and Avandaryl, being prescribed to the majority of type 2 diabetes sufferers from 1999 for more than 10 years.

 Additionally, Daniel dealt with many high-profile cases, suing Argos and other large furniture suppliers for skin conditions suffered by many individuals from their ‘toxic sofas’, suing Harvey’s for breathing conditions suffered as a result of a sofa protecting spray they sold, suing DuPuy for metal-on-metal hip replacements made, and more recently suing many cosmetic surgeries for ladies having suffered with ruptured PIP breast implants.

 Daniel was classed as a Recommended Lawyer in the 2017 Legal 500 who said of him.

 Daniel has represented sports personalities competing on a National level, TV personalities and even Judges.